 Treatment for Alcohol Use Disorder

 Alcohol use disorder won’t go away on its own, and many people need help to kick the habit.
 There are different ways to treat alcohol addiction, and it starts by recognizing that you have a problem.
-The next steps you can take will depend on you, but many alcohol users seek out treatment centers or attend Alcohol’s Anonymous meetings to stop.
+The next steps you can take will depend on you, but many alcohol users seek out treatment centers or attend Alcoholics Anonymous meetings to stop.
 AA has a 44% rate of those who abstain from alcohol for one year and remain alcohol-free for another year.
 Those who attend AA for five years or more have a 91% rate of staying alcohol-free.
 This figure increases with the help of addiction treatment centers.

 We offer a 12-step curriculum-based approach that includes therapy and medication-assisted treatment.
 In addition, we offer peer support groups and holistic therapies.
-This means you’ll have access to yoga, experimental adventure therapy, standard gym equipment and meditation.
+This means you’ll have access to yoga, experimental adventure therapy, standard gym equipment, and meditation.

-Getting help can be a scary thing.
+Getting help for alcohol abuse can be a scary thing.
 You may have doubts about whether you can go through with the whole process and if treatment is right for you.
 The first step to getting help isn’t always easy, and you may feel embarrassed or ashamed.
 The best news is that alcohol use disorder is treatable with the right care, and you won’t be going through it alone.
-Whether you choose a treatment center right away or decide to attend AA meetings first, someone will be there to help you through the process to get well.
+Whether you choose a treatment center right away or decide to attend A.A. meetings first, someone will be there to help you through the process to get well.